 - Price – From $129

 Like the Doors Experience, From Kearny this is just too short a flight.

 - Price – From $249

-The Doors are on but the route and flight planning are still the same as other FlyNYON trips so you get much closer to the landmarks that the basic sight seeing tours above.
+The Doors are on but the route and flight planning are still the same as other FlyNYON trips so you get much closer to the landmarks than the basic sightseeing tours above.

 NYC Grand – Doors ON